grokability/laravel-levelup/README.md

+## General Guidelines

+###

 ### Base Composer

 This is a very basic example of a composer file that will install Laravel and most of the common libraries we'd want to use in almost any project.
 Obviously, depending on the needs of the specific project.
+The easiest way to implement this in a new project will be to `laravel new projectname`, let it install as usual, and then swap out the composer file.

 ```json
 {